TD-Community/TDVersionExplorer/README.md

 - **Outline Format Options**: Choose the output format for the converted file (NORMAL, TEXT, or INDENTED TEXT).
 - **Text Encoding Options**: Specify encoding for the conversion, such as UTF8 or UTF16.
 - **Rename File Extension**: Optionally change file extensions based on TD conventions (e.g., APP vs APT).
-- **Independent of TD Installation**: Conversion does not require any TD version to be installed.
+- **Independent of TD Installation**: Conversion does not require any TD IDE or TD runtime version to be installed.
 - **Supports All Versions**: Handles conversions between all TD versions, including both ANSI and Unicode.
+Only x86.

 ---

 ### Understanding Conversion

-Conversion is the process of adjusting the internal outline format to make a file compatible with the desired TD IDE version.
+Conversion of TD sources is the process of adjusting the internal outline format to make a file compatible with the desired TD IDE version.
 It does not automatically adjust or rewrite code for compatibility with specific TD versions.
 TDVersionExplorer mimics the manual steps developers typically follow: